micro-lc/back-kit-engine/docs/events/events.md

 }[]
 ```

 ## I

 ### Import Data

-notifies the request for an import of data from a file
+raised when the import button is clicked

 - Label: `import-data`
 - Payload: